-Click the cover to find out more or to pre-order.
+Click the cover to find out more or to buy or pre-order.

 About the Silver Linings Mysteries series: John Milton coined the phrase ‘silver lining’ in Comus: A Mask Presented at Ludlow Castle, 1634

 Was I deceived, or did a sable cloud

 Turn forth her silver lining on the night?

 I did not err; there does a sable cloud

 Turn forth her silver lining on the night,

 And casts a gleam over this tufted grove.